What to Do Next if You Have an App Idea: Tips for a Successful Start

 What will your applications do?
 So far this isn't your Mission or Goal (we'll discuss them later), but a simple description of the general mechanism of your program’s operation.
 Say, Viber provides communication between users, and Instagram allows creating posts based on images.
 And what are you going to offer users?

 What will your application look like?
-Again, we're not talking of full-fledged UI/UX yet, this is only about a general nature of the future program design.
+Again, we're not talking of full-fledged UI/UX yet, this is only about the general nature of the future program design.
 You should already understand what you want to get in the end.

 Detailed answers to the above questions are needed to cultivate your ideas into a concrete plan.